-PerformCare views fraud, waste and abuse as a component of compliance issues, and provides collaboration with the Fraud, Waste and Abuse Activities of the Amerihealth Caritas Special Investigations Unit (SIU) through the PerformCare Compliance Committee.
+PerformCare views fraud, waste and abuse as a component of Compliance issues, and provides collaboration with the Fraud, Waste and Abuse Activities of the Amerihealth Caritas Special Investigations Unit (SIU) through the PerformCare Compliance Committee.

 PerformCare and Amerihealth Caritas operate a toll-free telephone line (866-833-9718) to ensure the immediacy of provider/staff reporting of alleged or suspected fraud, waste and abuse violations.
-This information is listed in the PerformCare Provider Handbook.
-All pertinent calls should be referred to the SIU Manager/Fraud, Waste and Abuse Coordinator or the PerformCare Compliance Director for further action.
+All pertinent calls should be referred to the SIU Manager (Fraud, Waste and Abuse Coordinator) or the PerformCare Compliance Director for further action.